Showing posts with label Managing People. Show all posts

 Freedom to Walk Away

 Perhaps the clearest example of Jesus’ respect for free will was when many disciples chose to leave him.
 In John 6:66, many of them turned away from Jesus when his teachings became difficult to accept.
 He did not chase after them or attempt to convince them to stay.
-This demonstrated that following him was never about coercion—it was always a choice.
+This demonstrated that following him was never about coercion or dictation—it was always a choice.
 He who has ears to hear, let him hear.

 Jesus’ leadership was founded on love, wisdom, and the belief that true faith cannot be forced.
 His respect for free will ensured his disciples followed him not out of obligation, but out of personal conviction.